slothmock/SlothFinanceTracker/README.md

 - **Track Coinbase Holdings**: Automatically fetch and display your holdings from Coinbase.
 - **DeFi Position Tracking**: Import and analyze DeFi positions from a CSV file.
-- **Wallet Balances**: View balances for wallets, including ETH and custom tokens.
+- **Wallet Balances**: View balances for wallets on Base, including ETH and custom tokens.
 - **Custom Filters**: Use dropdown filters for DeFi pools.
-- **UI Refresh**: Dynamic menu updates and data refresh with keyboard shortcuts.
+- **UI Refresh**: Dynamic menu updates and data refresh with keyboard shortcuts (TBA)
 - **Settings Management**: Configure wallet addresses, API keys, and UI themes (TBA).
 - **Responsive Logging**: Application logs with custom filenames, including date and time.